Veriff Public API v1

 To create the API URL:

-First, find your BaseURL from the Integrations page in Veriff Customer Portal.
+First, find your BaseURL from the API Keys page in Veriff Customer Portal.

 Next, to create the